Guest Post by Willis Eschenbach

 Figure 1.
 Slums in Manila

 During this time, Helena kept telling me that I was rich.
 I always laughed and said no, no, in America I was a very poor man.
-And that was true, I was an itinerant sailor and fisherman and a boat bum.
+And that was true—I was an itinerant sailor and fisherman and a boat bum.
 She just laughed back at me.
-But she never asked me for anything, not one penny, not one gift.
-Well that’s not quite true.
+But she never asked me for anything, not for one penny, not for one gift.
+Well, that’s not quite true.
 She asked me for cigarettes for her father.
 So I kept her old man in smokes.
 I figured it was the least I could do.
 She had her pride.

 That was it … that was all that she owned.
 A few dresses and a picture of Jesus.
 Now I understood why she thought I was rich.
 Because by her terms, I most assuredly was rich.
 I was incredibly wealthy in her world.

 I talked with her a while there in the house, and with her aunt.
 Her uncle was out working.
 Her aunt had a small sewing business in her house.
 Life was not bad, life was not good, life was just life.
 She didn’t like her work, but that was the only job she could find, she had no education and no skills.
 And it paid the bills.
 Helena translated, her aunt spoke only Tagalog.
 We laughed some.
 They had a roof over their heads, albeit one of flattened tin cans laid as shingles.
 They had each other.
 We watched the almost-liquid warmth of the Manila gloaming slowly pouring over the city, and we soaked in the last rays of the day.